KaustubhX-prog/WorldGuessr-script/README.md

-# WorldGuessr-script
+# WG Educational Cheat Script
 An educational script demonstrating how cheat logic can be implemented and analyzed, shared for learning purposes only.

-# WG Educational Cheat Script

 ## Overview
 This repository contains a script that demonstrates how cheat logic can be implemented and analyzed.